 Independence Day, July 1

 Assumption Day, Aug.
-15: Catholics celebrate the belief that Mary ascended into heaven after Jesus' death.
+15: Celebrates the belief that Mary ascended into heaven after Jesus' death.

 All Saints Day, Nov.
 1: Catholics celebrate those who have achieved sainthood.